Hosting the Cloud Forum

 Food Service

-The meals compliment a tight Cloud Forum schedule and also provide a prized opportunity for informal networking.
-A high bar was set for the food by the Cornell hospitality school.
+The meals complement a tight Cloud Forum schedule and also provide a prized opportunity for informal networking.
+A high bar was set for the food by the Cornell Nolan School of Hotel Administration.
 Hosts are encouraged to step up to that challenge, but not at the expense of an affordable event.

 The following describes how the meals have worked at the Cloud Forum in the past.
 The host school has license to change things as long as it works with the meeting schedule.